 Targeting the genetic pathways of cancer

-Under the microscope, the tumor's makeup was also encouraging: Dr. Hoffman identified it as a pilocytic astrocytoma, the least aggressive form of a class of brain tumors called gliomas.
+Under the microscope, the tumor's makeup was also encouraging: the oncologist identified it as a pilocytic astrocytoma, the least aggressive form of a class of brain tumors called gliomas.

 The day after Papi went home, the team's seven core oncologists and neurosurgeons, along with a cast of neuropathologists, radiologists and others, convened to talk through his case — as they do every week, with every new case and every relapse.